 - 8. All accused persons who are in custody will appear by audio visual link (AVL) pursuant to s 5BB of the Evidence (Audio and Audio Visual Links) Act 1998 (NSW).
 Accused persons who are on bail are excused from personal attendance and should appear instead by way of AVL.
 All practitioners should appear by way of AVL. - 9.
 Appearance in person by practitioners or accused persons may be desirable in some circumstances.
-Application to appear in person should be made by way of email to the Associate to the Arraignments List judge at least one week in advance of the arraignment day.
+Application to appear in person should be made by way of email to the Associate to the Criminal List judge at least one week in advance of the arraignment day.
 The judge may also direct there be physical appearances where considered necessary. - 10.
-In advance of the arraignment day the Director of Public Prosecutions shall, unless otherwise ordered, file an indictment with the Court and serve copies of the indictment upon each accused person or the person's legal representative. - 11.
+Fourteen days in advance of the arraignment day the Director of Public Prosecutions shall, unless otherwise ordered, file an indictment with the Court and serve copies of the indictment upon each accused person or the person's legal representative.
+No later than seven days in advance of the arraignment day the Director of Public Prosecutions shall, unless otherwise ordered, file a Crown case statement that specifies the basis of criminal liability and serve copies upon each accused person or the person's legal representative.
+(It is noted that such statement maybe expanded upon in the document filed pursuant to [14(a)] of this Practice Note). - 11.
 The Director of Public Prosecutions is also to file with the Court and serve upon each accused person or the person's legal representative: - (a) in the case of State matters, an affidavit by the law enforcement officer in charge of the case confirming the compliance by the relevant investigating agency as at arraignment with its duty of disclosure as set out in s 15A of the Director of Public Prosecutions Act 1986 (NSW); or - (b) in the case of Commonwealth matters, an affidavit by an appropriate officer of the relevant investigating agency confirming compliance as at the date of arraignment with its duty of disclosure as set out in the Commonwealth Director of Public Prosecutions' "Statement on Disclosure". - 12.
+Three days in advance of the arraignment day the legal representatives of the Director of Public Prosecutions and the accused person shall complete and file with the Court and serve upon each other party a Trial Management Form.
+A legal representative of the Crown and each accused must complete the Form and certify it in the manner provided.
 The court expects matters to be ready to proceed at the arraignment so that a trial date can be given.
-Legal representatives are expected to identify the issues for trial and estimate the likely hearing time required.
-The arraignment judge may give directions and rulings as to the conduct of the trial. - 13.
-Unless the court makes a specific direction pursuant to ss 141(3) or 148 of the Criminal Procedure Act, the standard directions that are to apply at the arraignment are: - (a) The prosecution is to file and serve on the accused notice of the prosecution case in accordance with s 142 no later than 14 weeks before the trial date.
-In addition to the requirements of s 142, the notice is to include a statement as to the basis upon which the prosecution will contend that the accused is criminally responsible in respect to the alleged offence(s).
-Where the prosecution intends to rely upon post-offence conduct of the accused for an inference of consciousness of guilt, the notice is to include a statement to that effect which includes a precise identification of the conduct relied upon;
+Legal representatives are expected to identify the issues for trial and estimate the likely hearing time required and note those matters on the Trial management Form.
+If for some reason the Trial Management Form, provide it to the Court and raise it with the Court at the arraignment list.
+The Court will then consider whether the matter can be given a hearing date or adjourned to the next arraignments list.